arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/getting-started/content.md

 ### 1. Get to Know the Portenta Max Carrier

 The Portenta Max Carrier was designed to augment the capabilities of the Arduino® Portenta H7 board and provide easy access to its onboard peripherals.
+It is designed to enable research and develop industrial grade advanced applications, from fast prototyping to deployable robust single board computer.
+The Portenta Max Carrier establishes connection with Portenta H7 via High Density connectors.
+This interface grants access to extensive modules and peripherals on-board Portenta Max Carrier.

 In the image below, you can see Portenta's Max Carrier main features highlighted:

 In this tutorial, we will describe the following features of the Portenta Max Carrier: